holmberd/environ/ansible-aws-setup.md

 # Ansible with AWS EC2

+## Description
+When the Ansible is interacting with a specific server, the EC2 inventory script is called again with the --host HOST option.
+This looks up the HOST in the index cache to get the instance ID, and then makes an API call to AWS to get information about that specific instance.
+It then makes information about that instance available as variables to your playbooks.
+Each variable is prefixed by ec2_.

 ## Setup
   - `sudo apt-get install python ansible`
   - `sudo pip install boto boto3 awscli`